-Pan shot of swash rig
+Pan shot of swash facility

 The region covered by wave uprush and backwash on a beach is the swash zone.
 Field measurements of swash processes are notoriously difficult while typical laboratory wave flumes are unsuitable for detailed measurements of swash processes because of the small swash produced and because of scale effects.
 These problems can be overcome by using an extremely large wave flume, but very few such facilities exist worldwide and their sheer size militates against their use for experimental work involving frequent changes of beach conditions.